aosabook/500lines/pedometer/chapter.md

 ### Combined Format

-Data in the combined format is simply total acceleration in the x, y, z directions, over time.
+Data in the combined format is total acceleration in the x, y, z directions, over time.

 $"x1,y1,z1;...xn,yn,zn;"$